mbpeterson70/padm_project_peterson_appel/README.md

 The initial state was given in our problem statement.
 This includes:

 1. Sugar on the burner (on-burner su)
 2. Spam on the counter (on-counter sp)
 3. The gripper away from the counter and empty (gripper-empty)

+### Goal State

+The final state with respect to our problem formulations is:

+1. Sugar on the counter (on-counter su)
+2. Spam in the drawer (in-drawer sp)
+3. The gripper is empty (gripper-empty)
+4. The gripper robot is still at the counter (base-at-counter)
+5. The gripper has "reset" to its default locaiton (gripper-away-from-objects)
+6. The drawer is closed (not(drawer-open))

+### Check

+Our first step in checking that our pddle domain and problem statement were correct was getting them to work correctly with the provided pddl parser.
+This was accomplished and we were able to get a list of actions from the initial state to the goal state.